Monroe-Brown Internship Program

 Students apply for internships directly through the participating companies, which will be announced each January.
 The employers will work independently to hire their interns, using the criteria and hiring methods that they choose.
 Based upon availability, each participating company may have up to two internship positions per program year.

 Once the intern is hired, he or she will work for the company for a minimum of 400 hours between April 15 and August 31.
 (This is typically full-time for ten weeks, but can be customized to suit the needs of the individual companies and interns.)
 During that time, the companies pay the interns at least minimum wage.

 Upon successful completion of the internship, as decided by the employing company, both the company and the Monroe-Brown Foundation will pay the intern a $500 bonus — a total of $1,000.
-Additionally, the Monroe-Brown Foundation will provide two payments of $2,500 at the end of each of the two successfully-completed semesters following the internship period.
+Additionally, the Monroe-Brown Foundation will provide one payment of $2,500 at the end of the first successfully-completed semester following the internship period.
 For tax purposes, all payments from the Monroe-Brown Foundation must be made directly to the school and applied to the student's account.

 To apply for a Monroe-Brown Internship go to: http://www.southwestmichiganfirst.com/talent/monroe-brown_internship_program/internshipsearch.cfm